InternPulse/renergy-hub-django-backend/README.md

 bash
 Copy code
-git push -u origin BA-001/Feat/Sign-Up-form
+git push -u origin BA-001/Feat/Sign-Up-Form
-Open a pull request to the dev branch and ensure the PR description is clear and includes any relevant test instructions.
+Create a pull request to the dev branch.
+Ensure the PR description is clear and includes test instructions.

 Commit Standards and Guidelines
 Commit Cheat Sheet